 You can compare the different hosting and buy one for yourself.
 I have used all these hosting, and I feel SiteGround offers a sweet deal.
 The cost isn’t high, the server capacity is decent, and the support is incredible.

 Once you have a domain and hosting in place, we need to install WordPress on this hosting unless of course, you have purchased a WordPress hosting.
 In that case, you don’t need to install WordPress separately.
 Your hosting company takes this care.

 There are thousands of WordPress themes available on the market.
-Some are paid, some are free, and some are freemium.
+Some cost money, some are free, and some are freemium.

 Therefore you have to be choosy in selecting a theme.
 Mind you, WordPress themes are a long-term investment.
 So, make sure you are choosing a theme that is not full of features but a theme that is functional and provides a great user experience.

 I will suggest you go with Astra theme.
 Astra is not just a free theme, but it integrates so seamlessly with WooCommerce and page builders that it’s a pleasure to work with it.

 The theme is fast loading, SEO friendly and provides an excellent user experience.